michelfernandez/cove/site/content/english/features.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< testimonial "testimonial/btov-logo-96w.png" "Nicole Herzog, Investorin und Member of the Board" >}}
+{{< testimonial "testimonial/fr-logo-99w.svg" "Stéphane Schwab, Head of E-Government, Canton of Fribourg" >}}
-"Until now, e-signing solutions were either legally binding and not very user-friendly or they were easy-to-use but not legally binding.
-Skribble combines both advantages for the first time: It is easy to use and legally binding." {{< /testimonial >}}
+"Thanks to Skribble, we can digitize administrative processes from A to Z. <br class="hide-for-mobile">This makes everyday life easier for <br class="hide-for-mobile">us and our customers." {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< outro >}}
 {{< picture image8 414 "A man stands next to an electronic document with a giant fountain pen" >}}